JulianHayward/AzADServicePrincipalInsights/README.md

 ### Azure DevOps

-The Build Service Account or Project Collection Build Service Account (which ever you use) requires 'contribute' permissions on the repository
+The Build Service Account or Project Collection Build Service Account (which ever you use) requires __Contribute__ permissions on the repository (Project settings - Repos - Security)

 ## Exexute as Service Principal / Application